ethereum/consensus-specs/specs/networking/p2p-interface.md

 - `head_root`: The block hash tree root corresponding to the head of the chain as seen by the sending node.
 - `head_slot`: The slot corresponding to the `head_root`.

-The dialing client MUST send a `Hello` request upon connection.
+The dialing client MUST send a `Status` request upon connection.

 The request/response MUST be encoded as an SSZ-container.